 The discussion may include considerations related to program delivery types when those are embedded in the language of a standard.
-It will also present considerations related to specific circumstances that may pertain to a program - multiple sites, multiple delivery types, etc.
+It will also present considerations related to specific circumstances that may pertain to a program - e.g., multiple program delivery types, etc.